gsilva00/FSI-Project/CTF12.md

 **Answer 3:** By finding the substring that starts with `{` and ends with `}`.
 In this case, the whole decrypted plaintext is the flag - `flag{mubdidsmsqrllmkk}` - which we submitted in the CTF platform and completed the challenge:

 ![flag_after_bruteforce](/images/CTF12/brute_force_result.png)

+Image 1.
+Flag with the decrypted plaintext after the brute force of the primes.